 Baby on Board 👶🏾 ?
-Get goo-goo-ga-ga over these tips for starting prenatal yoga
+Here are some prenatal yoga tips for beginners

 Pregnancy is an exciting and, yes, uncertain time.
 It’s always nice to get some advice, and we’re here to dish on some tips for starting prenatal yoga!